After the Interview

-- Send a thank you letter within 48 hours to each person you interviewed with, thanking them for their time, restating your interest (if it still exists), and highlighting why the employer should hire you (if you're still interested).
+- Send an email thank you letter within 12 hour and a hand written thank you letter within 48 hours to each person you interviewed with, thanking them for their time, restating your interest (if it still exists), and highlighting why the employer should hire you (if you're still interested).
 A mailed letter is better than an e-mailed letter.
-See page 13 for an example.

 - If the employer has provided you with an email address, a brief and immediate "thanks" can positively prelude your letter.

 - If you are not contacted within the specified time, call to restate your interest, and to find out "where they are in the hiring process."
 Communicate with the employer once per week by phone or email to keep your name fresh in their minds.

 - Request a period of time to consider any offers (several days up to 2 weeks is a reasonable amount of time).
 See Career Services in the meantime to find out the best way to negotiate salary.